-Regular weekly vaccine rollout press releases with information about where we are in the phases are sent out on Fridays through the media, the county website www.haywoodcountync.gov and on the county’s social media pages on Facebook and Instagram.
-After you pre-register, appointment notices are sent out by phone and email.
+Watch for weekly vaccine rollout press releases on Fridays through the media, the county website www.haywoodcountync.gov and on the county’s social media pages on Facebook and Instagram.

-Can anyone over the age of 65, regardless of health condition, get vaccinated now?
+Can any adult, regardless of health condition, get vaccinated now?

 Which group am I in to receive the vaccine?

-My family doctor is in Asheville so do I have to receive the vaccine from his office or do I receive it from Haywood County Health Department?
+My family doctor is in Asheville.
+Do I have to receive the vaccine from his office or do I receive it from Haywood County Health Department?

-Haywood County residents can be vaccinated in Haywood County, when eligible, at one of our mass vaccination clinics.
-You do not need to wait for your doctor’s office.
+Haywood County residents can be vaccinated in Haywood County at the Health Department or through an approved pharmacy.
+You do not need to wait for your doctor’s office to offer the vaccine.

-I am a part-time resident, I pay taxes in Haywood County and I want to pre-register.
+I am a part-time resident, I pay taxes in Haywood County.
 Can I get my vaccine in Haywood County?

 If you own property in Haywood County, are in residence during the time of the vaccination clinic, and are able to commit to having both shots in Haywood, then you may register.